Back to top

 Cancer Apple Project work?

-Bank Windhoek through its branches and departments, schools, and the Cancer Association of Namibia act as agents to sell apples and juice to their respective communities, at a cost of N$5.00 per apple and N$8.00 per juice.
+Bank Windhoek, through its branches and departments, schools, and the Cancer Association of Namibia, acts as agents to sell apples and juice to their respective communities.
+The cost is N$6.00 per apple and N$10.00 per juice.

-The best-selling schools during the duration of the campaign are rewarded in cash prizes.
-Categories in which the best performing schools are chosen are:
+The best-selling schools during the campaign are rewarded with cash prizes.
+Categories for the best-performing schools include:

 • Pre-primary Schools